esentialss/btlo-writeups/phishing-analysis.md

 **What is the subject of this email?**

+I found the subject in the "Subject:" header field of the email.
-Subject of email: Undeliverable: Website contact form submission
+Subject: Undeliverable: Website contact form submission